Malfoy/BCOOL/README.md

 # BCOOL
 de Bruijn graph cOrrectiOn from graph aLignment

+## Dependancies
+Bcool clone and compile Bcalm2 Bgreat2 Btrim and Ntcard

+It require GCC>=4.9.1, CMAKE>=3.3 and Python 3

 ## Installation

 `git clone https://github.com/Malfoy/BCOOL/`

 `./install.sh`

+For a faster install using 8 cores

+`./install.sh -t 8`

-## Dependancies
+## Test
-Bcool clone and compile Bcalm2 Bgreat2 Btrim and Ntcard

-It require GCC>=4.9.1, CMAKE>=3.3 and Python 3
+`cd test`

+`./test.sh`

+Bcool will be tested with a fixed kmer size and with ntcard

+It should output

+`IT WORKS without ntcard !`

+and

+`IT WORKS with ntcard!`

+If only the first message is present, you can still use Bcool but you need to give a size of k to perform correction

 ## Usage